-Query loops can be used to showcase blog posts, pages, categories, tags and more!
-You can have automatically updated lists on your homepage and other web pages without requiring any coding skills.
-In this workshop, we will learn how to use query loops on a post or a page in order to show off dynamic content with a few clicks of a button.
+Query loops can showcase blog posts, pages, categories, tags and more!
+You can have automatically updated lists on your home page and other web pages without requiring any coding skills.
+In this tutorial, we will learn how to use query loops on a post or a page in order to show off dynamic content with a few clicks of a button.

-- Modifying the way blog posts are displayed using the query loop.
+- Modifying the way blog posts are displayed using the Query Loop block.

 - Using query loop patterns.

 - Assigning taxonomies (categories, tags, authors) to create a range of dynamic content.

 - Effectively utilizing the list view and sidebar settings.